Manuel Flores (Salvadoran politician)

 Juan Manuel de Jesús Flores Cornejo (born 15 October 1965), nicknamed "El Chino" (Spanish for "The Chinese One"), is a Salvadoran politician who has served as the secretary-general of the Farabundo Martí National Liberation Front (FMLN) since 2024.
 Flores served as the mayor of Quezaltepeque from 2003 to 2012 and then later as a deputy of the Legislative Assembly from La Libertad from 2012 to 2021.
 He was the presidential candidate for the FMLN in the 2024 presidential election with running mate Werner Marroquín.
 He lost in a landslide to incumbent President Nayib Bukele, accumulating only 6.40 percent of the vote.
 Flores supports El Salvador further strengthening relations with the People's Republic of China.

 Early life

 Juan Manuel de Jesús Flores Cornejo was born on 15 October 1965 in Quezaltepeque, El Salvador.
 He has a degree in biology.
+During the Salvadoran Civil War (1979–1992), Flores was a member of the Farabundo Martí Popular Liberation Forces (FPL), a part of the broader Farabundo Martí National Liberation Front (FMLN) guerilla group.

 Political career

 Mayor of Quezaltepeque

-In the 2000 legislative election, Flores was elected as a member of the Quezaltepeque municipal council.
+In the 2000 legislative election, Flores was elected as a member of the Quezaltepeque municipal council as a member of the FMLN (by then a political party).
 In the 2003 municipal election, Flores was elected as the municipality's mayor, succeeding FMLN mayor Roberto Argüello.
 Flores was re-elected as mayor in 2006 and 2009.